 To see Cappadocia from the ground is magical, but to see it from above is one of the most incredible experiences.
 The curvy rock flows like giant waves, as the sun warms the sky in a palette of pinks and oranges that cast playful shadows in the furrows of the rock below.
 The entire scene plays out as some other-worldly geological masterpiece that makes you feel like you are floating above an undiscovered planet.
 Cappadocia literally swept me up, up + away.

 Where Cancun is characterized by all inclusive chaotic resorts, Tulum Playa is a calm hidden refuge in the jungle.
-There is barely electricity and running water, and the main mode of transportation is by bike.
-Before making the two hour trip to Tulum from the (miserable) Cancun Airport stock up on water and pesos.
+There is barely electricity and running water in some spots, and the main mode of transportation is by bike.

 A few weeks ago, leaving the bustle (and cold) of London, I headed out to walk part of the Jurassic Coast with a few course mates.
 I’ve been traveling outside of England a lot, so it was nice to finally see part of the country that has been my home this year.